Question: Why do I see stars?

-Every now and then, usually when I get up too fast, I see stars.
+Every now and then I see stars.
 What is it I am actually seeing?
 Is this bad for my eyes?

 Answer: "Seeing stars" is a common visual complaint, but it is usually a normal and harmless occurrence.
 If you close your eyes and rub them, you will probably see spots and flashes of light.
-These images you see are called "phosphenes," an entoptic phenomenon characterized by the experience of seeing light without light actually entering the eye.
-Phosphenes are produced by pressure on the eyes.
-The pressure is translated into various patterns by the optic nerve.
+These images you see are called "phosphenes," an entoptic phenomenon characterized by the experience of seeing light without having light actually enter the eye.
+Phosphenes are produced by pressure on the eye.
+This pressure is translated into various patterns by the optic nerve.

 While usually harmless, frequent flashes of light can be a warning sign of something more serious.
 A comprehensive eye examination will be needed to determine the cause.